fluxnetart/fluxnetart.github.io/_posts/2025-10-16-yourvoice.md

 categories: news
 ---

-Your voice can become part of a fluxART composition!

 Inspired by the carbon cycle, "En Masse" is an electroacoustic composition for 12-voice choir and percussion, weaving together science, data and personal reflection, created by composer and artist in residence <a href = "https://fluxnetart.github.io/Sara">Sara Bouchard</a> with collaborator Chris Gough.